yunuskilicdev/campaignmodule/README.md

 # Campaign Module

-Code sample for the campaign module with using .net core
+Code sample for the campaign module with using .net core.
+This project was written to learn .net core and test.

 # Run